Car dashboard lights explained: what shouldn’t be ignored?

 Low windshield fluid light

 Not a big worry here.
-Just fill in some windshield fluid to get this dashboard light go away.
+Just fill in some windshield fluid to get this dashboard light to go away.

 Traction control off light